s427/MARL/readme.md

 ## Version history

 - v.
+2.3
+  - [Github issue #10](https://github.com/s427/MARL/issues/10) Support for archives with `media_attachments` folder removed.
+This allows very large archive files, which would normally fail to load because they exceed the browser cache capacity, to still be loaded, although without any attachment visible.
+Attachments metadata (alt text and path) are still shown, and attachment-related filters still work.
+- v.
 2.2
   - Better error handling when loading files
     - In case of errors, MARL should not remain stuck on the loading screen anymore, but will get back to the welcome screen (or the main screen if another archive is already loaded) and show an error message (either directly on the welcome screen, or in the tools panel).